MaksimZinovev/peter-pal/.kanbn/tasks/ppa27-highlight-element-rect-sometimes-does-not-work.md

 12. Observe that rectangle highlighting is not present  - highlightElementRect function.
 13. press Ctr+Enter on  "Examples" item in command palette search result again.
 14. Observe Element outline is highlighted  - function highlightElementOutline.
-15. Observe that rectangle highlighting is not present  -
+15. Observe that rectangle highlighting is now present  - displayed by highlightElementRect function.

+Expected result

+both highlights should always work: highlightElementRect and highlightElementOutline